What is a First-Year Mentor?

 First-Year Mentor Criteria

-- Personal interview with Brandon Smith (please treat this as if you were attending a professional interview).
+- Personal interview with Brandon Smith and a current First-Year Mentor (please treat this as if you were attending a professional interview).

 - Good disciplinary standing.